 You’ll pay a higher amount for a preferred brand (tier two) drug.
 Many popular and highly used preferred brands are included on the drug list.

 You’ll pay the highest amount for a non-preferred brand (tier three) drug.
 These belong to the most expensive group of drugs.
 These drugs are not included on the drug list.

-In 2017, there will be a new specialty drug tier.
+There is also a new specialty drug tier.
 For specialty drugs in the PPOs, 10% coinsurance will apply with a member minimum ($50, unless the drug cost is under $50, then you would pay the full cost of the drug) and a maximum ($150) out-of-pocket.
 Members enrolled in a CDHP will pay coinsurance for specialty drugs.